-Cynthia has worked with individuals, attorneys, authors, heir search companies and more from California to New York in a variety of capacities.
-In addition to the usual genealogical research, she has also created Kentucky-specific historical content, served as a coach in Trace’s Coaches Corner at RootsTech and made a television appearance on the Travel Channel.
+Cynthia has worked with individuals, attorneys, authors and more from California to New York in a variety of capacities.
+In addition to the usual genealogical research, she has created Kentucky-specific historical content, served as a coach in Trace’s Coaches Corner at RootsTech and appeared on the Travel Channel’s Dead Files.

 A certified Kentucky Community Scholar, Cynthia was the Oral History Coordinator for the Chronicle of African Americans in the Horse Industry, a joint project between the International Museum of the Horse, the Kentucky Horse Park Foundation and the Institute of Museum and Library Services.

 As a member in good standing of the Association of Professional Genealogists, Cynthia strives to abide by its Code of Ethics and Professional Practices and consistently exceeds its annual continuing education requirements.
 She also serves on the board of the Kentucky Genealogical Society and is a member of: